brooth/jeta-site/mysite/home/markdown/validator.md

     }

 <span class="label label-warning">Pay attension</span> Prior to version 2.0 the annotations must be already compiled into byte-code in order to use them as the aliases.

+<span class="label label-success">Tip of the day</span> You can use *Jeta*'s NonNull validator in conjunction with `javax.annotation.Nonnull`.
+It allowed you to actually validate *NPE* issues, not just highlight by an IDE.

+    :::properties
+    validator.alias.javax.annotation.Nonnull=org.brooth.jeta.validate.NotNull

 ###MetaHelper